 Program structure and content

-The School of Molecular Bioscience teaches Microbiology to Science and Medical Science students at the Intermediate and Senior levels.
-This Discipline area includes equips students for a career in Microbiology in fields of health, industry and basic research.
+The School of Molecular Bioscience teaches microbiology to science and medical science students at the Intermediate and Senior levels.
+This discipline area prepares students for a career in Microbiology in fields of health, industry and basic research.
 In addition, it provides introductory units of study to students of agriculture, pharmacy and science.

 First year planning for a Microbiology major

 Essential: MBLG1001/1901/1991, 6 credit points of Junior BIOL and 6 credit points of Junior CHEM.

 For a major in Microbiology, the minimum requirement is 24 credit points from Senior units of study listed in Table 1 - Microbiology.

 During the Honours year, students will be involved in a study program designed for those wishing to further develop their laboratory skills and critical thinking.
 The program is very strongly recommended for any student wishing to enter a research career or undertake further work leading to a higher degree.
 The program provides the opportunity for individual laboratory research work under the direction of a supervisor.
 This project culminates in the production of a research thesis and presentation of the key findings in a seminar.
 During the year each student is also expected to attend research seminars and complete a coursework component that consists of tutorials and an exam based on the critical evaluation of scientific manuscripts.
 Assessment is based on the research project (including laboratory performance, written report and oral presentation) and the coursework (tutorial performance and written exam).